canonical-websites/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 ![CSS rules for the <h2> element](images/rules_panel.png)

 The CSS rules include an entry that's setting the `margin-bottom` property to `2.25em`.
-Move the mouse over any rule and you'll see that checkboxes appear, letting you turn individual rules on and off wihout having to edit them.
+Move the mouse over any rule and you'll see that checkboxes appear, letting you turn individual rules on and off without having to edit them.
 Turn off the `margin-bottom` rule to see what effect it's having on your heading.
 Turning it off completely makes the spacing a little too tight.
 Double-click on the value and change it to `1em` instead.

 Finally let's give our new element a bit of colour by adding a new rule.
 First we need to choose a colour to use and, as we want our changes to fit in with the rest of the page, it seems appropriate to use the same shade of orange that's in the page header.
 But what shade is that, exactly?
 Fortunately the inspector has an eyedropper tool that will let us pick the colour of any pixel in our web page.
 It's up at the top right of the DOM section, next to the search field.
 Just click the button and move your mouse back into the page area, where you'll discover the pointer has changed into a magnifying loupe that makes it easy to pick a specific pixel.
 Click in the orange header and the hexadecimal colour value will be copied to your clipboard.